 I’m not the one in control of your feelings

-Nor am I responsible for them.
 I am, however, to be accountable for my words, actions, and own feelings while considering how they might influence, impact, or affect others.
+That doesn’t mean I am acutely responsible for the feelings of others.

 [Related Read: 4 Things You Need To Stop Doing In Order To Live A Happier Life]